glasgowm148/ergonaut-handbook/Ergo/Overview.md

 ## The Next Generation of Blockchain

-Ergo is a Layer 1 proof of work blockchain that provides a platform for developers to build trustless financial contracts and enables true peer to peer, decentralised, grassroots finance.
+Ergo is a Layer 1 Proof-of-Work (PoW) blockchain that provides a platform for developers to build trustless financial contracts and enables true peer to peer, decentralised, grassroots finance.

 Ergo has prioritised useful features without compromising security with a research-driven but practical development model.